TheRealBryanNguyen/cs5661_dsproject_YOLO/data/data_card.md

 #### Data Subject(s)
 <!-- scope: telescope -->
 <!-- info: Select ***all applicable**** subjects contained the dataset: -->
-- Sensitive Data about people
 - Non-Sensitive Data about people
-- Data about natural phenomena
 - Data about places and objects
 - Synthetically generated data
-- Data about systems or products and their behaviors
-- Unknown
-- Others (Please specify)

 #### Dataset Snapshot
 <!-- scope: periscope -->